How would you like to log into Facebook daily to see a vibrant, thriving business page?

 5 Facebook Marketing Techniques to Get Your Page Seen

 Tip 1: Build Out Your Bio

-Just because you build a Facebook business page doesn’t mean people are going to flock to it.
+Just because you build a Facebook business page doesn’t mean people will flock to it.
 There are a few things you need to do to ensure people can find you and that when they do, that they want to follow you.

 Your first step is to craft your bio.
 Create a 150 and 300 word bio for your short and long description.
 Here’s a great example from one of my favorite ladies (and pages), Sally Hogshead:

 See how she speaks directly to the needs of her fans?
 Keep this in mind as you put yours together.